btskinner/downloadipeds/README.md

 # Data size

-As of 2 December 2019, downloading all IPEDS files (setting all options to `TRUE`) requires approximately 2.22 GB of disk space.
+As of 15 October 2020, downloading all IPEDS files (setting all options to `TRUE`) requires approximately 2.25 GB of disk space.
 Granted, you probably don't need both regular and Stata versions of the data files (which are the bulk of the directory size).
 Here are the approximate subdirectory file sizes if you